shpml/fundamentals/03_chapter/10_cheatsheet.md

 }
 ```

-As you become more advanced, try using percentages or ems instead of pixels.
-These can be pretty tricky, though, so you may want to wait until we cover them in Unit 9.
+As you become more advanced, try using percentages or ems instead of pixels, which we'll cover in detail in a later unit.

 **font-weight**